[ Lymph Notes home ] [ Click to read 'How L.S.A.P Changed My Life' ]

 These units are infra-red lasers operating at a wavelength of 904 nanometers.
 This invisible wavelength penetrates deeply into tissue where it is absorbed by cells and converted into energy that apparently aids in reducing the swelling of post mastectomy lymphedema.

-• This clinically tested laser does not produce heat in the tissue and the patient does not feel any warmth from the laser.
+• This laser does not heat the tissue and the patient does not feel any warmth from the laser.

-• Also it is considered eye-safe under American standards.
+• Lasers of this type are considered eye-safe under American standards.

-• It is considered easy to use; however, optimal results are gained only through correct positioning of the device.
-This positioning will vary from patient to patient.
+• The device is easy to use; however, optimal results are gained only through correct device positioning and this positioning will vary from patient to patient.

-• Some therapists have found that the laser to be beneficial for softening hardened or fibrotic tissue.
+• Therapists have found that the laser to be beneficial for softening hardened or fibrotic tissue. improving scars, and reducing pain.

-• Low level laser therapy is not a cure for lymphedema and should not be used in conjunction with other treatment modalities.
+Low level laser therapy is not a cure for lymphedema and laser therapy should be combined with regular lymphedema treatment and home-care.

-This FDA approval is based primarily on the results of a 64 patient double-blind clinical trial conducted in Australia by Professor Neil Piller.
-[2]
+FDA approval was based primarily on the results of a 64 patient double-blind clinical trial conducted in Australia by Professor Neil Piller.

 • The Riancorp LTU-904 laser therapy unit is the only laser device cleared by FDA.
 This clearance is only for use in post-mastectomy lymphedema treatment.